Counter-, a tasting menu restaurant in Wesley Heights, is moving to a new location nearby. Plus, its owners are also opening a new restaurant, Biblio.

 - There won’t be a set food menu, and the tapas will be regularly changed based on what’s in season.

-- Diners can bring in their own bottles for a $60 corking fee.
+- Diners can bring in their own bottles for a $65 corking fee, which includes the meal the chef cooks for you.

 “We want people to get lost for a while here,” Hart said in a release.
 “Enjoy the wine, conversation, and food.
 Have a mental siesta.”